 Who may open an Account

-(a) opened by a person under a legal disability otherwise than in accordance with paragraph 14; or
+(c) opened by a person under a legal disability otherwise than in accordance with paragraph 16; or

-(b) opened by one person on behalf of another otherwise than in accordance with paragraphs 12 and 14, unless the applicant is acting under a valid power of attorney; or
+(d) opened by one person on behalf of another otherwise than in accordance with paragraphs 14 and 16, unless the applicant is acting under a valid power of attorney; or

 How to open an Account

-(a) for applications via the internet, the date your online application, including authorisation of your debit card payment from the card issuer, were received at NS&I; or
+(a) for applications via the internet, the date your online application, including authorisation of your debit card payment from the card issuer, was received at NS&I; or

-(b) for applications made by telephone, the date your application, including authorisation of your debit card payment from your card issuer were received at NS&I.
+(b) for applications made by telephone, the date your application, including authorisation of your debit card payment from your card issuer, was received at NS&I.

 Evidence of identity